-- Accounting for confounding factors related to burned area and the subsequent effects on - ecosystems, biosphere/atmosphere interactions and climate have been a challenge in developing - 367 fire modules in global vegetation models (Hantson et al., 2016).
-Climate (drought, temperature

-- and humidity), land cover and fuel amount are the main drivers related to fire activity in - 369 Dynamic Global Vegetation Models (DGVMs) coupled with human-related information as - population density and countries' wealth (e.g. Gross Domestic Product).
-Our understanding of - land use dynamics (Prestele et al., 2017), especially forest management, fire prevention and - 372 grazing practices, is still developing (Rolinski et al., 2018) and better data assemblage and - modeling processes are needed (Pongratz et al., 2018).
-In our study, we showed the strong - impact of political events (here the collapse of the political regime) on grazing intensity and the - subsequent effect on fire activity.
-These stochastic events are hard to forecast and simulate so - that DGVM cannot fully capture long term trends in burned area (Kloster et al., 2010; Yue et al., - 377 2014) when compared to observed burned area reconstructions (Mouillot and Field 2005). - 378 The Soviet economic collapse provides fruitful information on potential amplitude and impact of - 379 grazing changes on ecosystem functioning.
-The 1998 Russian Financial Crisis led to dramatic - decrease of consumption of livestock in neighboring countries such as in Kazakhstan.
-Both sheep - and goats (Fig. S2) and cattle (Fig. S3) declined substantially from 1992 to 1998.
-As the - economy improved after late 1990s, the consumption of livestock has grown steadily.
-Integrating - grazing in DGVM has recently emerged for global models (Chang et al., 2013; Pachzelt et al., - 2015; Dangal et al. 2017) and for local studies (Bachelet et al., 2000; Caracciolo et al., 2017; - Vigan et al., 2017).
-Grazing processes as implemented in DGVMs can capture climate impact on - livestock populations which could be affected by climate extremes (Nandintsetseg et al., 2018) - and lack of forage or water (Tachiiri and Shinoda 2012; Vrieling et al., 2016).
-They still lack - abrupt and stochastic changes in projections of socio-economic processes, or infectious disease - potentially affecting livestock density as shown in Africa by Holdo et al. (2009) after rinderpest - 390 curation.
+Accounting for confounding factors related to burned area and the subsequent effects on ecosystems, biosphere/atmosphere interactions and climate have been a challenge in developing fire modules in global vegetation models (Hantson et al. 2016).
+Climate (drought, temperature and humidity), land cover and fuel amount are the main drivers related to fire activity in Dynamic Global Vegetation Models (DGVMs) coupled with human-related information as population density.
+Obtaining data for simulating the dynamic of these human-related information remain a challenge.
+Major efforts have been devoted to understanding land use dynamic (Prestele et al. 2017), but forest management, fire prevention and grazing practices are still the major unknown requiring better data assemblage and modeling processes (Pongratz et al. 2018).
+In our study, we showed the strong impact of political events (here the collapse of the political regime) on grazing intensity and the subsequent effect on fire activity.
+These stochastic events are hard to forecast and simulate so that DGVM can capture long term trends in burned area (Yue et al. 2014, Kloster et al. 2010) when compared to observed burned area reconstructions (Mouillot and Field 2005).

-- Our study demonstrates that grazing can be highly variable as a fast response or abrupt change in - agricultural policies or political regime.
-These abrupt changes can have a significant impact on - fire activity.
-Better integration of human process on grazing activities in DGVMs, even as - 394 stochastic events, would capture this important process to account for probable political - 395 collapse/agricultural policies, societal decisions or widespread animal diseases.
-These - improbable factors could affect future global carbon budget.
+The Russian economic collapse is unique to provide fruitful information on potential impact of grazing changes on ecosystem functioning when associated to socio-economic scenarios.
+Integrating grazing in DGVM has recently emerged for global models (Chang et al. 2013, Dangal et al. 2017, Pachzelt et al. 2015) and for local studies (Bachelet et al. 2000, Caracciolo et al. 2017, Vigan et al. 2017).
+Grazing processes can hardly capture both socio-economic scenarios and climate impact on livestock population which could be affected by climate extremes (Nandintsetseg et al. 2018) and lack of forage or water (Vrieling et al. 2016, Tachiiri and Shinoda 2012).